Getting a visa for your partner to live in the UK

 If your partner's planning to arrive in the UK, they’ll probably have to:

-- get tested for coronavirus within 3 days before they enter the UK
+get tested for coronavirus within 3 days before they start their journey to the UK

 stay at the address they put on the form for 10 days after they arrive – this is called ‘self-isolating’